kartha01/IBMPartnerDemo/nzcloud.md

   - `yum install jq -y`
   - `jq --version`

+### Get the installer
+1. While you can go to Software Access catalog to get the installer, it may make more sense to go to [Fix Central](https://www.ibm.com/support/fixcentral/swg/selectFixes?product=ibm%2FInformation+Management%2FIBM+Netezza+for+Cloud+Pak+for+Data) to pull the latest binaries.
+These are only the client side or installer.

 ### Move the installer to bastion node
 1. Log into the newly provisioned VM
   - `ssh root@169.60.72.67`